rawongithub/ev3dev.github.io/docs/tutorials/setting-up-an-nfs-file-share.md

 ## How To Do It - Linux

 On your Linux box, you'll need to edit a file called `/etc/exports`.
-If you don't have this file, then you need to install `nfs-common` or a similar package.
+If you don't have this file, then you need to install `nfs-kernel-server` or a similar package.

 Open the file and add the following line: